LedgerInvesting/ledger-analytics/docs/source/user-guide/chain_ladder.rst

 ------------------------------------

-The chain ladder method is a simple loss development technique that assumes that the ratio of ultimate losses to current losses is the same for all accident years.
+The chain ladder method is a simple loss development technique that assumes that the ratio of ultimate losses to current losses is the same for all accident periods.
 Our chain ladder *model* is based on the chain ladder method, and is implemented by the ``ChainLadder`` model type.
 Mathematically, the base ``ChainLadder`` model is expressed as: